whoeverest/nlbcli/README.md

 Sessions expire quite fast, but the tool will automatically log you back in when it detects an expired session.
 It'll happen in the background.

-Check your balance by typing `./nlbcli balance`
+List your account IDs: `./nlbcli accounts`

+Get account details: `./nlbcli accounts --id $ACCOUNT_ID`

 Optionally, create a symlink: `sudo ln -s /home/path/to/nlbcli/nlbcli /usr/local/bin`.